deepinv/deepinv/docs/source/user_guide/reconstruction/iterative.rst

 Deep Image Prior
 ----------------

-The `deep image prior <https://arxiv.org/abs/1711.10925>`_ can be interpreted as using an indicator function :math:`g(x) = \mathbf {1} _{x=d_{\theta}(z)}` which forces the reconstruction image to be the output of a convolutional decoder network :math:`d_{\theta}` applied to a random input :math:`z`.
+The `deep image prior <https://arxiv.org/abs/1711.10925>`_ :class:`deepinv.models.DeepImage Prior` can be interpreted as using an indicator function :math:`g(x) = \mathbf {1} _{x=d_{\theta}(z)}` which forces the reconstruction image to be the output of a convolutional decoder network :math:`d_{\theta}` applied to a random input :math:`z`.
-The choice of the architecture of :math:`d_{\theta}` is crucial for the success of the method.
-The following architecture is available, which is based on a convolutional decoder network:
+The choice of the architecture of :math:`d_{\theta}` is crucial for the success of the method: we provide the :class:`deepinv.models.ConvDecoder` architecture, which is based on a convolutional decoder network, and has shown good inductive bias for image reconstruction tasks.